stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 > The best dating website?
 [Meetup.com](https://www.meetup.com/)! - Sarah Martin

-When it comes to attractiveness, [The Mathematics Of Beauty - How you can use your flaws to your advantage](https://theblog.okcupid.com/the-mathematics-of-beauty-51bd25ae9a75#.30bygoppk) from the [OkCupid](https://www.okcupid.com/) blog shows that it is better to be very attractive to some (and non-attractive to others) rather than just ‘OK’ to everyone.
+When it comes to attractiveness, [The Mathematics Of Beauty - How you can use your flaws to your advantage](https://www.gwern.net/docs/psychology/okcupid/themathematicsofbeauty.html) from the [former OkCupid blog](https://www.reddit.com/r/gwern/comments/aapn1l/okcupid_blog_archives/) shows that it is better to be very attractive to some (and non-attractive to others) rather than just ‘OK’ to everyone.
 While it talks about physical beauty, I would bet that a similar effect for other aspects.

 ## Ending